FAQ

 Q: Why can’t I find Food Engineering on the SNMPTN, SBMPTN, and Seleksi Mandiri ITB registration pages?

-ITB implements Tahap Persiapan Bersama (TPB) system.
-In this system, first semester students are still parts of the faculty and will only be placed in the department in the second semester.
+ITB implements the Joint Preparation Phase (TPB) system.
+In this system, first semester students are still part of the faculty and will only be placed in study programs in the second semester.
 Therefore, prospective students who are interested in the Food Engineering study program are required to register with the Fakultas Teknologi Industri (FTI) Sistem & Proses.

 Q: What is the mechanism for selecting majors in the second semester of study?